 Individualized Studies (Pre-Pharmacy) - Bachelor of Individualized Studies

-The Bachelor of Individualized Studies (BIS) Pre-Pharmacy concentration is a mechanism for students in the NMSU — University of New Mexico (UNM) Pre-Pharmacy cooperative program, or the NMSU-UNM Early Assurance Program (EAP) to earn a Bachelor's degree from NMSU that will show up on their NMSU transcript.
+The Bachelor of Individualized Studies (BIS) Pre-Pharmacy concentration is a mechanism for students in the NMSU — University of New Mexico (UNM) Pre-Pharmacy Early Assurance Program (EAP) to earn a Bachelor's degree from NMSU that will show up on their NMSU transcript.
 The NMSU part of the program takes approximately three years (six academic terms) to complete.
 Students who subsequently successfully complete the first year of study in the UNM PharmD program can readily apply for readmission to NMSU, transfer the PharmD credits back to NMSU, then apply for the BIS degree.

 Requirements